 Mindfulness Based Telephone / Online Therapy for OCD and Anxiety

-The OCD Center of Los Angeles also offers webcam-based online therapy and telephone therapy to clients with OCD and anxiety.
+The OCD Center of Los Angeles also offers webcam-based online therapy and telephone therapy to clients around the world struggling with OCD and anxiety.
 Our telephone and online treatment protocol integrates principles and techniques of traditional CBT and Mindfulness-Based CBT.
 Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our offices, and for those in remote areas who cannot find specialized OCD and anxiety treatment close to their home.
 To learn more about Mindfulness Based CBT via online therapy and telephone therapy, please click here.

 Mindfulness Based Intensive Treatment for OCD and Anxiety